HomeResourcesBlogDistracted Driving Awareness Month: The Risks of Distracted Driving For Commercial Fleets

 The 3 main types of distractions while driving

-According to the Centers for Disease Control and Prevention (CDC), “distracted driving” is driving while doing another activity that takes your attention away from the road.
-There are three main types of distracted driving:
+What is distracted driving?
+According to the Centers for Disease Control and Prevention (CDC), distracted driving is driving while doing another activity that takes your attention away from the road.
+There are three main types of driving distractions:

 • Visual: taking your eyes off the road